rackerlabs/technical-blog/_posts/2019-11-08-Integrating-sap-plant-connectivity-with-sap-mii-and-socket-system.md

 ##### Set the socket type

-1. Choose the socket type, which can be internet protocol version 4 (IPv4) or internet protocol version 6 (IPv6).
+1. Choose the socket type, which can be Internet Protocol version 4 (IPv4) or Internet Protocol version 6 (IPv6).

-2. Enter the name of the connection and IP address of socket.
+2. Enter the name of the connection and the IP address of the socket.

-3. Enter the port on which the barcode scanner will connect.
+3. Enter the port on which the barcode scanner connects.

 ##### Set the terminator

-Enter the terminator to identify the end of the message in data stream and provide the length of the message in data stream as shown in the following image:
+Enter the terminator to identify the end of the message in the data stream and provide the length of the message in the data stream as shown in the following image:

 ![]({% asset_path 2019-11-08-Integrating-sap-plant-connectivity-with-sap-mii-and-socket-system/Picture5.png %})

-In the **Reliable Connection** tab, set the interval and number of retries if the connection fails as shown in the following image:
+In the **Reliable Connection** tab, set the interval and number of retries if the connection fails, as shown in the following image:

 ![]({% asset_path 2019-11-08-Integrating-sap-plant-connectivity-with-sap-mii-and-socket-system/Picture6.png %})